 …and you’ll likely pass this way again.

 There is a very good chance that you’ve felt this way before.
 It subsided then, and it will now.
 What’s different is that how you know how to better handle things so this time (and next time) the time you spend feeling overwhelmed will be less.

 So You’re Feeling Overwhelmed.
 Now What?

 Ok, so you’ve read all of this and you’re still feeling overwhelmed.
 What do you do now?
 First, you need to calm down.
 It’s the first and best thing you can do.

+There are many methods of managing stress and overwhelm.
 Here are six steps you can take to quickly calm yourself when feeling overwhelmed.